Dionne Treasure - Bsc (Hons) Psychotherapy and Person Centred counselling. MBACP

 - Level 3 Counselling Diploma

-We are always furthering our knowledge by reading research and attending various workshops and courses as part of our continued professional development.
-Our counsellor who works with children also holds an enhanced DBS check.
+I am always furthering my knowledge by reading research and attending various workshops and courses as part of my continued professional development.
+I also hold an enhanced DBS check.

-We are Registered Members of the British Association for Counselling & Psychotherapy (BACP) and fully subscribe to their Code of Ethics.
+I am a Registered Member of the British Association for Counselling & Psychotherapy (BACP) and fully subscribe to their Code of Ethics.

 - Affairs and betrayals